-Bircza Online! is a ‘virtual shtetl’ of sorts.
-A shtetl was the Yiddish term for town or village in Galicia (a region situated at the northeastern part of the Austria-Hungarian Empire, comprising of parts of present-day Poland, Ukraine, Slovakia, and the Czech Republic), made up of a Jewish majority.
-The goal of this website is to preserve and describe life in Bircza prior to the Second World War, including history, culture, and Jewish society.
-This website is also dedicated to finding out what happened to the numerous Jews of Bircza—both the majority who suffered death at the hands of the Nazis and the luckier few who escaped or survived.
+Bircza Online! is the ‘virtual shtetl’ for the Jewish community of pre-Holocaust Bircza, a small town (and its environs) in present-day south-eastern Poland, near the city of Przemyśl.
+A shtetl was the Yiddish term for a town or village in Galicia (the north-eastern region of the Austria-Hungarian Empire, comprising parts of present-day Poland, Ukraine, Slovakia, and the Czech Republic), made up of a Jewish majority or plurality.
+The aim of this website is to preserve and describe (mostly Jewish) life in Bircza prior to the Second World War, including history, culture, and genealogy.
+This website serves also as a resource for the history of the Jewish community and its members during the tragic years of the Holocaust and thereafter—both the majority who suffered death at the hands of the Nazis and their accomplices and the luckier few who escaped or survived.
 Bircza Online! also contains old and contemporary maps and pictures of the Bircza area, both recreating the town as it was once and depicting it as it has developed today.

 Bircza was a largely-Jewish community south-west of the city of Przemyśl (a former Austrian fortress now located in Poland).
 Although it was closer to Przemyśl in proximity, it was made part of the Dobromil District, after Poland was recreated in 1919.
 On the eve of the Holocaust, Jews numbered some 1150 residents out of a total of 2300 in the town of Bircza itself, and a majority of the inhabitants of the greater region.
 Villages and other sub-communities included in the ‘Bircza area’ are Andztonki, Boguszówka, Brzeżawa, Brzuska, Chominskie, Huta Brzuska, Jawornik Ruski, Kamienna Górka, Korzeniec, Korzenica, Krępak, Łeszcz Dolna, Leszczawa Dolna, Leszczawa Górna, Leszczawka, Lipa, Łazy, Łódzinka Górna, Łomna, Malawa, Nowa Wieś, Rudawka, Stara Bircza, Sufczyna, Wola Korzeniecka (Birecka), Żohatyń, and others.